xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Users.rst

       ou=people,dc=example,dc=com

-- **Filter:** is used to precise which LDAP attribute contains the username of your users.
+- **Filter:** is used to precise which LDAP attribute contains the username of your users and which filter to apply when selecting users to import, either from the backend module or from the Scheduler task.

   Example: ``(uid={USERNAME})`` uid is the most common attribute used to keep the username in LDAP but if you are in Active Directory, the field where the username is stored is usually ``sAMAccountName`` instead.